Tagirijus/plainvoice/README.md

 I am writing this during development.
 So things might change and maybe I will forget to update this readme file in the end.

+# For developer

+Please check out [DEVELOPMENT.md](DEVELOPMENT.md) for further information about ... well at least my _thoughts_ and _intentions_ regarding the code structure.

 # Usage

 **ATTENTION: do use this program at your own risk, since it's not finished yet!**